HicrestLaboratory/Riemann-Tensor-Neural-Networks/README.md

-We provide a demo for the Beltrami flow, in the file main_beltrami.py , more examples will be provided with the Camera-ready version of the paper
+We provide a demo for the Beltrami flow, in the file main_beltrami.py , more examples will be provided soon and are available upon request.